Eating disorder treatment: Know your options

 See more In-depth

-- Position of the American Dietetic Association: Nutrition intervention in the treatment of eating disorders.
+- Practice paper of the American Dietetic Association: Nutrition intervention in the treatment of eating disorders.
 Journal of the American Dietetic Association.
-2011;111:1236.
+2011:111:1236.

 - Gabbard GO, ed.
 Evidence-based psychological treatments for eating disorders.
 In: Gabbard's Treatments of Psychiatric Disorders.
 5th ed.
 Arlington, Va.: American Psychiatric Association; 2014. http://psychiatryonline.org/doi/book/10.1176/appi.books.9781585625048.
 Accessed May 22, 2017.

 - Gabbard GO, ed.
 Pharmacological treatment of eating disorders.
 In: Gabbard's Treatments of Psychiatric Disorders.
 5th ed.
 Arlington, Va.: American Psychiatric Association; 2014. http://psychiatryonline.org/doi/book/10.1176/appi.books.9781585625048.
 Accessed May 22, 2017.

 - Gabbard GO, ed.
 Intensive treatment for eating disorders.
 In: Gabbard's Treatments of Psychiatric Disorders.
 5th ed.
 Arlington, Va.: American Psychiatric Association; 2014. http://psychiatryonline.org/doi/book/10.1176/appi.books.9781585625048.
 Accessed May 22, 2017.

 - Eating disorders.
 American Psychological Association. http://www.apa.org/helpcenter/eating.aspx.
 Accessed May 22, 2017.

 - Sim LA (expert opinion).
 Mayo Clinic, Rochester, Minn.
 June 14, 2017.